Genivia/ugrep/README.md

                   each file processed.

            -P, --perl-regexp
-                  Interpret PATTERN as a Perl regular expression using PCRE2.
+                  Interpret  PATTERN as a Perl regular expression.
+This option is not available in this build configuration of ugrep.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are specified on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When  output  is sent to a terminal, enables --color, --heading, -n, --sort and -T when not explicitly disabled or set.

            -Q[DELAY], --query[=DELAY]
                   Query mode: user  interface  to  perform  interactive  searches.
                   This  mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce  or  increase  the  response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s  delay).
 No  whitespace may  be  given  between -Q and its argument DELAY.
 Initial pat- terns may be specified with -e PATTERN, i.e. a PATTERN  argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   Press F2 or CTRL-Y to invoke an editor to edit the file shown on screen.
 The  editor  is  taken  from  the environment variable GREP_EDIT if defined, or EDITOR.
 Press  Tab  and  Shift-Tab  to navigate  directories  and  to  select  a file to search.
 Press Enter to select lines to output.
 Press Alt-l for option  -l  to list files, Alt-n for -n, etc.  Enables --heading.

            -q, --quiet, --silent